Mastering Excel: How To Count Cells Greater Than Zero Effortlessly

 Example Scenario

 Suppose you are tracking weekly sales in cells A1 through A10, where some weeks had zero sales.
-By using the formula above, you can quickly find out how many weeks had positive sales, allowing for better analysis and decision-making. 📊
+By using the formula above, you can quickly find out how many weeks had positive sales, allowing for better analysis and decision-making. π

 Important Note

-<p class="pro-note">Ensure that your range (A1:A10) accurately reflects your data.
-Adjust the cell references as necessary for your specific worksheet.</p>
+Ensure that your range (A1:A10) accurately reflects your data.
+Adjust the cell references as necessary for your specific worksheet.

 Using COUNTIF with Multiple Criteria

-If your data analysis requires counting cells based on multiple conditions, you can use the COUNTIFS
+If your data analysis requires counting cells based on multiple conditions, you can use the COUNTIFS function, which allows you to count cells across multiple ranges with different criteria.

 How to Use COUNTIFS